Muukid/muTrueType/README.md

 Note that if the directory fails to load, the entire loading function fails, and what went wrong is returned in the loading function; this is why there is no respective result for the member `directory`.

-Note that if an array in a table or directory is of length 0, the value for the pointer within the respective struct is 0.
+Note that if an array in a table or directory is of length 0, the value for the pointer within the respective struct is 0 unless stated otherwise.

 ## Directory information